javierdv00/Climate-data-analysis/README.md

 &emsp;● Create interactive temporal temperature map plots for different locations using plotly.express through the years.

+&emsp;● Create an dashboard using the saved interative plots.

 # Data
 The pre defined datasets of the the European Climate Assessment can be found under the following link (Blended ECA dataset- Daily mean temperature TG):
 [https://www.ecad.eu/dailydata/predefinedseries.php](https://www.ecad.eu/dailydata/predefinedseries.php)